Machine learning tagged boosted dark photon: A signature of fermionic portal matter at the LHC: HDNN identification of dark photon jets

 \subsection{Training and validation}

-The model is trained on a dataset of 240,000 samples, which is split into training and validation sets, with 80\% of the data (192,000 samples) used for training and the remaining 20\% (48,000 samples) used for validation. {The dataset is generated using a benchmark point $m_{_{T_p}} = 1.4$ TeV, $v_d = 200$ GeV, $m_{h_d} = 400$ GeV, and $m_{\gamma_d} = 5$ GeV, in conjunction with the standard model parameters specified in Eq.~\ref{eq:sm_param_choice}.
+The model is trained on a dataset of 240,000 samples, which is split into training and validation sets, with 80\% of the data (192,000 samples) used for training and the remaining 20\% (48,000 samples) used for validation. {The dataset is generated using a benchmark point $m_{_{T_p}} = 1.4$ TeV, $v_d = 200$ GeV, $m_{h_d} = 400$ GeV, and $m_{\gamma_d} = 5$ GeV, in conjunction with the standard model parameters specified in Eq.~\eqref{eq:sm_param_choice}.
 The training dataset includes both signal and background samples.
-The signal component consists of dark photon-initiated jets, as well as high-$p_{_T}$ ($p_{_T}>200$ GeV) non-dark photon jets, both originating from the $T_p j$ process.
+The signal component consists of dark photon-initiated jets, as well as high-$p_{_T}$ ($p_{_T}>200$ GeV) {nondark} photon jets, both originating from the $T_p j$ process.
 In addition, background samples are included from $t\bar{t} + \text{jets}$, $t\bar{t}W$, and $t\bar{t}Z$ SM processes.
-Each dataset is constructed with an equal admixture of dark photon jets (labelled as 1) and non-dark photon jets (labelled as 0), ensuring a balanced training sample.
+Each dataset is constructed with an equal admixture of dark photon jets ({labeled} as 1) and {nondark} photon jets ({labeled} as 0), ensuring a balanced training sample.

 Additionally, an independent test dataset comprising 120,000 samples is used to evaluate the model's performance.
 During training, the model is optimized over multiple epochs, each consisting of forward and backward pass.}